FootyStats/footy/docs/index.md

 * **Returns**

-    The object datq as a Pandas datafrome.
+    The object data as a Pandas DataFrame.